magicmonkey/lifxjs/Protocol.md

-# LIFX network protocol
+# Observed LIFX network protocol

 This is based purely on observations from using tcpdump and Wireshark (which are both excellent tools) whilst using the iPhone app.
 I have 2 bulbs, and (currently) have no idea what most of the bytes in the network protocol mean.
 However, the hope is that documenting what I find here will help in some way.

-It is a work in progress.
+It is a work in progress, and not in any way affiliated or related to LIFXlabs.

 ## Common elements